exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - [Full proposal](#full-proposal) (availability of full proposal)
-  Occurs when the node gets complete info about some proposal and all the transactions from that proposal.
+  Occurs when the node gets complete info about some proposal and all the transactions from the proposal.
 - [Availability of +2/3 Prevotes](#availability-of-23-prevotes)
-  Occurs when node collects +2/3 `Prevote` messages from the same round for the same known proposal.
+  Occurs when the node collects +2/3 `Prevote` messages from the same round for the same known proposal.
 - [LOCK](#lock)
-  Occurs when the node replaces [the stored PoL](#proof-of-lock) (or collects its first PoL).
+  Occurs when the node replaces [the stored PoL](#proof-of-lock) (or collects its first PoL for the `current_height`).
 - [COMMIT](#commit)
   Occurs when the node collects +2/3 `Precommit` messages for the same round for the same known proposal.
 Corresponds to [the Commit node state](consensus.md#node-states-overview).